-Availability of the Galileo Ranging Service at the Worst User Location (WUL) had stable monthly values of 100%, which is significantly above expectations, where the MPL is 87%.
-The "per-slot" Availability of a Healthy Signal, with average monthly values better than 98.5%, is also significantly better than the MPL of 87%.
+Availability of the Galileo Ranging Service at the Worst User Location (WUL) had monthly value of 100% during the whole reporting period, which is above expectations, where the MPL is 87%.
+The "per-slot" Availability of a Healthy Signal, with average monthly values higher than 98.6% for every Single-Frequency (E1-B, E5a, E5b) and Dual-Frequency combination (E1/E5a, E1/E5b), is also significantly better than the MPL of 87%.

-The Signal in Space Ranging Accuracy shows a 95th percentile monthly accuracy better than 0.67 [m] for individual space vehicles ("Any Satellite") on Single Frequency observables.3 For Dual Frequency signal combinations4, the figure is better than 0.71 [m].
-Compliance with the [OS-SDD] MPL is achieved, with the threshold fixed to 7 [m].
+The Signal in Space Ranging Accuracy shows a 95th percentile monthly accuracy better than 0.83 [m] for individual space vehicles ("Any Satellite") on Single Frequency observables.3 For Dual Frequency signal combinations4, the figure is better than 0.78 [m].
+Compliance with the [OS-SDD] MPL is achieved with large margin, with the maximum threshold fixed to 7 [m].

-The average Ranging Accuracy at constellation level (over "All Satellites") provides figures "per signal" that are better than 0.50 [m] for Single Frequency signal combinations and 0.54 [m] for Dual Frequency signal combinations.
+The average Ranging Accuracy at constellation level (over "All Satellites") provides figures "per signal" that are better than 0.50 [m] for Single Frequency signals and 0.41 [m] for Dual Frequency signal combinations.
 The specified [OS-SDD] MPL threshold of 2 [m] is therefore achieved.

-The Availability of the Galileo UTC Time Determination Service, with monthly values of 100%, comfortably exceeds the [OS-SDD] MPL target of 87%.
+The Availability of the Galileo UTC Time Determination Service, with constant monthly value of 100% over the whole reporting period, comfortably exceeds the [OS-SDD] MPL target of 87%.

-The monthly Availability of GGTO Determination was 96.86% in October, and 100% in November and December.
-Annually normalised figures provided in §4.1 are obtained with an average applied since January 2017.
+The monthly Availability of GGTO Determination was 98.75% in April, 99.13% in May and 98.58% in June.
+Annually normalised figures provided in §4.1 are obtained with an average applied since the last 12 months.
 The measured values are well above the [OS-SDD] MPL target of 80%.

-Excellent values are achieved for UTC Time Dissemination Service Accuracy (\leq 7.6 [ns]), UTC Frequency Dissemination Service Accuracy (normalized offset \leq 2.1×10-14) and the GGTO Determination Accuracy (\leq 7.6 [ns]), all computed by accumulating samples over the previous 12 months.
-The [OS-SDD] MPL targets, which are respectively 30 [ns], 3×10-13 and 20 [ns], are all met.
+Excellent values are achieved for UTC Time Dissemination Service Accuracy (\leq 7.9 [ns]), UTC Frequency Dissemination Service Accuracy (normalized offset \leq 2.1×10-14) and the GGTO Determination Accuracy (\leq 5.9 [ns]), all computed by accumulating samples over the previous 12 months.
+The [OS-SDD] MPL targets, which are respectively 30 [ns], 3×10^{-13} and 20 [ns], are all met.

-The monthly Availability of HDOP \leq 5 is over 85%, while the monthly Availability of a Galileo Horizontal Positioning better than 10 [m] with PDOP \leq 5 is over 91%.
-These figures are in line with the deployment status of the Galileo constellation during the reporting period (15 operational satellites since the beginning of August 2017) and with the expected minimum threshold for Initial Services, defined in the [OS-SDD] as 50% in both cases.
-During the reporting period, the availability of Horizontal Positioning better than 10 [m] with PDOP \leq 5 reached 100% in some parts of the service area.
-The availability of a HDOP \leq 5 was up to 100% in some areas during October and November.
+The monthly Availability of HDOP \leq 5 is over 81.75%, while the monthly Availability of Galileo Horizontal Positioning better than 10 [m] is over 90%.
+These figures are in line with the deployment status of the Galileo constellation during the reporting period (14 operational satellites) and with the expected minimum threshold for Initial Services, defined in the [OS-SDD] as 50% in both cases.
+During the reporting period, the Availability of Horizontal Positioning better than 10 [m] reached 100% in some parts of the service area.
+The Availability of HDOP \leq 5 was up to 99.57%.

 Availability figures are complemented with "Galileo-only" measured 3D positioning performance attainable when PDOP \leq 6.
-The 95th percentile of Horizontal and Vertical 3D Positioning Errors (HPE and VPE, correspondingly) did not exceed 3.52 [m] and 6.46 [m] respectively during the reporting period, as measured by reference receivers.
+The 95th percentile of Horizontal and Vertical 3D Positioning Errors (HPE and VPE, correspondingly) did not exceed 2.94 [m] and 4.89 [m] respectively during the reporting period, as measured by reference receivers.
 In line with the [OS-SDD], no MPL is presently applicable to HPE and VPE values.

-3 Ranging measurements on the OS signals referred to as E1, E5a, E5b.
+3 Ranging measurements on the OS signals E1, E5a, E5b.